wcmoody/wcmoody.github.io/_posts/2019-10-16-a-pwny-for-your-thoughts.markdown

 -rw-rw-r-- 1 hacksports hacksports    742 Sep 28 21:51 vuln.c
 ```

 We have the two files that are linked from the problem description (`vuln` and `vuln.c`) and a `flag.txt` file.
 Only the owner (hacksports) can read the flag file.
 Our ctf-participant user can read the source code and read and execute the binary.
-A special note of the binary is that the `getuid` bit is enable.
+A special note of the binary is that the `setgid` bit is enable.
 This means that when any user executes the binary, the program operates with the permissions of the owning group (`overflow-1`).
 So even though we cannot read the flag file, when we run the `vuln` binary, it can read the flag file for us.
 This will be important as we investigate the binary.

 Checking out the binary with the `file` command we see the following: